boltops-tools/lono/docs/_docs/tutorials/ec2/new.md

 ---
-title: "Tutorial EC2: Starting with lono new ec2"
+title: "Tutorial EC2: lono new ec2"
 ---

 The first command we'll walk through is the `lono new` command.
 Here's the command with some output to focus on learning.